 I got the windows down, way out of town singing…

-There is freedom on the open road.
+There is freedom on the open road (and the smell of fresh-cut hay is DEVINE!)
 Don’t just take my word for it.
 There have been some famous people who have shared my love of it too.
 John Steinbeck, for example, in his book “Travels with Charlie” (his poodle) comes to mind.
 In that account, he and Charley enjoy a country-spanning road trip, sleeping out of his truck camper.

 Another song that reflects my love for the open road is “My Church”, by Maren Morris.
 The lyrics of that song state:

 Roll the windows down and turn up the dial

 Can I get a hallelujah

 Feels like the Holy Ghost running through ya…